Sunnah Inspired Date, Honey and Black Seed Cereal Bar

 Black Seed – can aid with diabetes, epilepsy, colon, brain, oral and breast cancer, MRSA and can protect against heart attack and damage.

-- 1 cup Dates pitted (Soaked in water for 10 minutes)
+- 1 cup Dates pitted and soaked in water for 10 minutes

 - 1 1/2 cup Oats